 Many carbon removal technologies will also require power from renewable sources.
 Since renewable energy will be necessary to decarbonize the grid and to electrify other sectors like buildings and transport, the energy capacity for carbon removal will have to be added to the build-out needed in other sectors.
 Maximizing near-term emissions reductions to reduce long-term dependence on carbon removal would mean less additional renewable energy capacity dedicated to carbon removal.

-Based on available data, 33 countries (including EU member countries) provided support for enabling infrastructure for carbon removal as of 2022.
+Based on available data, 10 governments (including the EU as one government and its member countries separately) provided support for enabling infrastructure for carbon removal as of 2022.

 Number of companies purchasing carbon removal credits